ritchieng/machine-learning-nanodegree/reinforcement_learning/smartcab/smartcab/report.md

 ### Number of States
 - As such, we would have states that factor in next_waypoint (Left, Right and Forward) and light (red or green)
     - This would result in 3 (next_waypoint) x 2 (light) = 6 states
-    - Since there are 8 x 6 positions, we would have a total of 8 x 6 x 6, or 288 states to train.
 - 6 states per position seem like a reasonable number given that the goal of Q-Learning is to learn and make informed decisions about each state.
     - This is because we have to understand that we face an exploration-exploitation dilemma here that is a fundamental trade-off in reinforcement learning.
     - This seems like a good balance of exploration and exploiting 6 states.